TL;DR

 Why Howdy stands out for dedicated nearshore engineering teams

 The eight providers in this guide span every major engagement model available in LatAm.
-For companies prioritizing long-term retention and team continuity, Howdy is one of the strongest fits in this category.
+For companies that need multi-year engineering capacity with low attrition, Howdy is one of the strongest fits.

 Quick vendor selection guide